josephxbrick/documentorganizer/README.md

 <img src="/readme_images/page_entry_pinning_2.png" width="380">

-The symbol instances that the plug-in adds to the TOC will always remain same height as the corresponding symbol.
+The symbol instances that the plug-in adds to the TOC will always remain same height as the corresponding symbol: their text does not wrap.

 ---

 # Callouts and the callout listing

+Callouts are markers used to call out elements of a mockup.
+Callout descriptions live in a list off to the side.
+Each callout description is labeled using the number of the callout marker.

+<img src="/readme_images/calloutsOverview.png" width="872">

 The plugin will automatically number your callouts and organize your callout descriptions.
 When using section numbering, the callouts are automatically numbered based on their layout.

-<img src="/readme_images/calloutsOverview.png" width="872">

-Callouts require that the document has two symbols defined: one whose instances point to locations in the mockups, and another that shows the callout descriptions in a vertical list.
-(See the image above.)

-Note that when editing an artboard with mockups, you will modify only the callouts that point to locations in the mockup; the descriptions list is automatically generated when the plugin is run.
+Important: when editing mockups, place the description in the `<calloutDescription>` override of the callout markers (pointing to the mockups).
+Do **not** add the descriptions to the callout-descriptions instances (in the list off to the side).
+All description instances in that list are deleted and regenerated when the plugin is run.
 (See details below.)
 Again, it will be helpful to refer to the [sample sketch file](tocsample.sketch) included in this repository.

+Callouts require that the document has two symbols defined: one whose instances serve as markers pointing to elements in the mockups, and another the description of the callout markers in a vertical list.
+(See the image above.)

-## The callout symbol
+## The callout-marker symbol

 <img src="/readme_images/calloutOverrides.png" width="334">